Video shot and produced by Elizabeth Shell.

-Returning from tours in Iraq or Afghanistan (and sometimes both), American veterans struggle to adjust to civilian life: many are still grappling with what they experienced in combat and, as we recently reported, 11 percent were unemployed in March.
+Returning from tours in Iraq or Afghanistan (and sometimes both), American veterans struggle to adjust to civilian life: many are still grappling with what they experienced in combat and, as we recently reported, high unemployment rates.

-In this web exclusive video, we profile 26 year old Chris Goehner, who deployed twice to Iraq as a hospital navy corpsman (which is similar to a paramedic, Goehner says).
-He’s one of the 18 1/2 percent of Iraq and Afghanistan vets who have suffered from post-traumatic stress disorder (PTSD) or major depression since coming home.
+In this web exclusive video, we profile 26-year-old Chris Goehner, who deployed to Iraq twice as a hospital navy corpsman (which is similar to a paramedic, Goehner says).
+He’s one of the 18.5 percent of veterans of the wars in Iraq and Afghanistan who have suffered from post-traumatic stress disorder (PTSD) or major depression since coming home.

 Today, Goehner’s PTSD is under control – he can sleep through the night, he’s reduced his medications from eight to one, and he can walk through a store without the fear of a surprise sniper attack – all thanks to a Labrador-Retriever mix service dog named Pele.

 “PTSD inhibited my everyday life,” Goehner tells us.
 “On my second deployment I dealt with 1200 trauma patients and was part of 500 [medical] operation cases.
 I had to deal with people dying.
 Coming back home, sometimes I have flashbacks.
 But now I know Pele is watching out for me.
 Without him, I wouldn’t have been able to get where I’m at today.”

 Goehner volunteers for Iraq and Afghanistan Veterans of America.
 We met him and Pele while they were on Capitol Hill last week as part of that organization’s “Storm the Hill” lobbying campaign to lower the veteran unemployment rate.
 Goehner also works for Veterans Moving Forward, a not-for-profit group which provides service dogs to other veterans suffering from physical or mental disabilities.
 And Pele accompanies him everywhere he goes- to work, sporting events, on planes, even to the bathroom.